geoserver/geoserver-history/doc/en/user/source/services/wfs/reference.rst

 GetGMLObject
 ------------

 **GetGMLObject** is another operation that is little used in practical client applications.
-It only really makes sense in situations that require :ref:`complex_features`.
+It only really makes sense in situations that require :ref:`app_schema_complex_features`.
 It allows clients to extract just a portion of the nested properties.